 Ari is a keynote speaker, wilderness liaison, podcast host and more.
 He worked previously in branding, marketing, and web design for more than ten years he now connects with audiences all over to inspire happiness and spark creativity.
 He shares with us his resistance to his first speaking gig, how it came about and the drive it gave him to get his message out to more people!

-Victor Ahipene: Speaking nation, what’s happening.
-Welcome to another episode of public speaking secrets.
-I’m your host Victor Ahipene super excited to have you along with my guests today Ari Gunzberg and he is a keynote and inspirational speaker who helps people get clarity to move forward and gets resilience.
-And we’re going to go through his journey, which I think, uh, you know, a certain aspect of it will be really helpful for a lot of you are going to talk about a, you know, what he speaks about and who he speaks to that, how he went about getting his first couple of speaking gigs.
-Um, and you know, what they kind of entailed and getting over some of the fear barriers and different things.
-So we’ll dive into it.
-I, I’m not exactly sure where exactly will go, but I’m sure a lot of it will be beneficial for a lot of you out there who are having that first hurdle of maybe getting your foot in the door so they’ll let things here and welcome to the show.
+He is a keynote and inspirational speaker who helps people get clarity to move forward and gets resilience.
+We’re going to go through his journey, which I think a certain aspect of it will be really helpful for a lot of you.
+We’re going to talk about what he speaks about and who he speaks to that, but how he went about getting his first couple of speaking gigs, what they kind of entailed and getting over some of the fear barriers and different things.
+We’ll delve into it.

-Victor Ahipene: It’s a, it’s awesome to have you on.
-We’re, we’re about to you in the world.
+Victor Ahipene: It’s awesome to have you on.
+Where about to you in the world?